Scott-Gauthier/SapienAestheticUniversity/README.md

 ## Future Development
 * for user who has register account with SAU they can have their own public web page to share their experience.
-* the other user think their exprience is helphul for them, they can give 👍
+* the other user think their experience is helpful for them, they can give 👍

 ## Installation Dependencies:
 * npm